siglun/danish-sonnets/README.md

-As you can see this corroborates the established observation that the most frequent words in a corpus hardly ever describes the subject matter of the texts (these words are conjunctions, pronouns, prepositions and the like).
+As you can see this corroborates the established observation that the most frequent words in a corpus hardly ever describes the subject matter of texts (the words are conjunctions, pronouns, prepositions and the like).
 The distribution of the number of sonnets the words appear in: